rafradek/sigsegv-mvm/README.md

 apt update
 ```

 2. Follow this guide, stop after finishing Downloading Source and Dependencies section.
+When cloning SourceMod, use 1.10-dev branch `git clone --recursive https://github.com/alliedmodders/sourcemod --branch 1.10-dev` .
 In checkout-deps.sh, you can remove mysql and sdks that are not tf2 and sdk2013 to save space : https://wiki.alliedmods.net/Building_SourceMod

 3. Install packages:
 ```